 What does a white spot on your tooth mean?

-White spots on teeth are typically caused by early tooth decay.
-They are commonly caused by an overexposure to fluoride, low calcium levels, or poor oral care.
+White spots on teeth are typically due to early tooth decay.
+They can also appear due to an overexposure to fluoride, low calcium levels, or poor oral care.

 How do you get rid of white spots on your teeth?